ory/kratos/docs/docs/reference/json-schema-json-paths.md

 payloads.

 We rely on JSON Schema heavily internally, from configuration validation to generating OpenAPI Spec to writing documentation.
-By using ORY Kratos, you will be exposed to JSON Schema as it is used for defining Identity data models and other things.
+By using Ory Kratos, you will be exposed to JSON Schema as it is used for defining Identity data models and other things.